facebook/react-devtools/README.md

 - Arrow keys or hjkl for navigation
 - Right click a component to show in elements pane, scroll into view, show source, etc.
-- A red collapser means the component has state/context
+- Differently-colored collapser means the component has state/context

 ![](/images/devtools-tree-view.png)